Amid concerns over Momentum's democratic deficit, Jon Lansman's run for Labour's General Secretary role has caused unrest within his own movement.

 So will Lansman standing improve democracy?
 Only if he improves democracy in Momentum first.

 This piece was written by a member of Momentum who wishes to remain anonymous.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.